Agreement Cover

 It can take as little as three months from the date of filing with the Family Court once you have an agreement in writing.

-Court time is minimal because it is only necessary for the court to issue an approval and grant a divorce, if married, rather than a lengthy trial.
+Court time is minimal because it is only necessary for the court to issue an approval and, if married, grant a divorce, rather than a lengthy trial.

 What are the separation requirements for an Agreement?